 On a graphic level, it also stands out thanks to its good modelling, detailed settings and incredible effects that constantly fill the screen with all kinds of elements.
 It is not that it is the game that most squeezes the hardware of the console since some textures have not finished convincing us, but what has fallen in love with us is its artistic section, a delight for any lover of science fiction darker, which translates into a fascinating enemy design and a world that manages to absorb us with its meticulous and twisted setting.
 Of course, everything works at 60 excellent and stable images, something essential in a title with these characteristics, and loading times are non-existent.

-Finally, about the sound, we could tell you about a tremendous ambient soundtrack that, without needing to claim prominence, is capable of creating a unique atmosphere; it is very varied effects or its great dubbing into Spanish, but here what we want to highlight is The way it takes advantage of the console’s 3D audio technology – simply spectacular.
+Finally, about the sound, we could tell you about a tremendous ambient soundtrack that, without needing to claim prominence, is capable of creating a unique atmosphere; it is very varied effects but here what we want to highlight is The way it takes advantage of the console’s 3D audio technology – simply spectacular.
 Right now, there is no other PS5 game that takes such great advantage of it, and the precision with which it can let us know where the aliens are coming from through our ears dramatically enhances the experience, so we strongly recommend that you play with some good headphones.

 Returnal is an excellent game that knows how to combine many ingredients with great success to create something unique, fresh, and personality.
 It may not be as replayable or as extensive as other roguelites, but the experience it offers us.
 At the same time, it lasts is fantastic and highly recommended for any fan of science fiction and the most frantic, unbridled and arcade action.
 If what he proposes catches your attention, do not hesitate to give the new Housemarque a try.